elisa-negrini/BDT-project/README.md

 - **RAM**: Minimum 8 GB RAM (allocated to Docker)
 - **CPU**: Minimum 12 CPUs (allocated to Docker)

+### Essential Setup

+**1. Clone the repository**

+First, clone this repository to your local system using the repository url:
 ### Download of the .env file

 Download the provided .env file and place it in the root directory of this repository.
 This file will contain necessary credentials and configuration settings.